Akkermansia muciniphila: the next-generation probiotic and what trials have actually shown

 What makes Akkermansia different

 A. muciniphila lives in the mucus layer of the colon, where it consumes mucin glycoproteins and excretes short-chain fatty acids, propionate in particular.
 Counterintuitively, its mucin grazing stimulates increased mucin secretion by goblet cells, thickening the layer rather than thinning it.
 Its abundance is inversely correlated with obesity, insulin resistance, type 2 diabetes, and inflammatory bowel disease in observational cohorts, which made it a high-priority candidate for therapeutic supplementation.
+Unlike Saccharomyces boulardii or lactic-acid bacteria, which transit the gut, Akkermansia is a resident species whose job is to maintain the barrier itself.

 The first human safety and efficacy study